 Continue Reading Below

-10 stocks we like better than Alphabet (A shares)When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like better than Brookfield Renewable Partners L.P.When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Alphabet (A shares) wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Brookfield Renewable Partners L.P. wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.